 Scientists used donated cells to develop the artificial ovary.
-The potential for cancer victims to maintain fertility after radiation and chemotherapy is huge.
+The potential for cancer victims to maintain fertility after radiation and chemotherapy are huge.
 Cancer patients would have to donate cells and eggs before treatment.
 Cells would be used at a later date to create the artificial ovary and mature the egg for fertilization.

-Some cancer patients would not be able to use the advanced technology.
+Some cancer patients would not be able to use advanced technology.
 Leukemia patients, for instance, cannot typically donate eggs or cells after diagnosis.
 Cells tend to carry the cancer trait if fertilization occurs and the egg is implanted into the uterus, cancer cells could be transferred as well causing a resurgence of leukemia.

-Source: Stephan P. Krotz, Jared C. Robins, Toni-Marie Ferruccio, Richard Moore, Margaret M. Steinhoff, Jeffrey R. Morgan and Sandra Carson.
+Source: Stephan P. Krotz, Jared C. Robins, Toni-Marie Ferruccio, Richard Moore, Margaret M. Steinhoff, Jeffrey R. Morgan, and Sandra Carson.
 Journal of Assisted Reproduction and Genetic.
-24 August, 2010.
+24 August 2010.